 How to Reduce Opacity of AssistiveTouch on iPhone and iPad

-With iOS 11, you can quickly access Accessibility shortcut right from Control Center on your device.
+With iOS 11 or later, you can quickly access Accessibility shortcut right from Control Center on your device.
 Head over here to know more about it.

-I find swipe gestures very handy on iPhone X. They allow you to navigate through your device with ease.
+I find swipe gestures very handy on iPhone X series.
+They allow you to navigate through your device with ease.
 I’d say they have ably replaced Home button.
 But, if you haven’t been able to get used to the gestures, use AssistiveTouch to control your device.

 If you have liked this post, you might want to take a peek at these articles as well.